Akra Kaur Dam

+The dam's dead storage level is 27 metres, below which is 5,270 acre-feet of water, and its live storage level maximum is 32 metres.
+As of February 2018, it has silted up to 26.3 metres, and the government is investigating a de-silting operation.

 In 2005, torrential rain in the area caused an overflow from the dam, inundating a number of villages and claiming at least 20 lives.
 In July 2012, reports emerged that the dam had dried up completely due to large-scale siltation.
 This has posed serious water supply challenges to local residents, including acute shortage of drinking water.

+In May 2017, Akra Dam ran dry.
+During that time, Gwadar city's sole water supply was brought from Mirani Dam via tanker truck, at a cost of Rs.220 million per month for 1.3-1.8 million gallons a day.
+The water was "drinkable but unsafe".
+A promised water treatment system was not organised.
+Truck drivers periodically struck due to long delayed wages, interrupting supply.